l0wc0ster/blog/ad_workflow.md

 While our fishing utils are set to MITM attack, it will not be superfluous to look for a mask of account logins.
 Each company has its own domain account mask, someone uses only last names, someone combines first and last names, someone uses depersonalized accounts, for example, a set of letters or numbers that are not related to the employee in any way, and this approach is considered the most effective in terms of AD privacy protection.

-The account mask can be found using document metadata, can be searched on the web using google queries **site: jaki.local filetype:doc / pdf / docx / xlsx**, or use specialized software such as Foca.
+The account mask can be found using document metadata, can be searched on the web using google queries **site:jaki.local filetype:doc / pdf / docx / xlsx**, or use specialized software such as Foca.

 It will also be very efficient to go through the file shares - 445/tcp, because we have already performed a network scan after determining the addressing.
 Then you should look for network shares open for reading: